Rustam-Z/big-data/Big Data/big_data.md

 - **HDFS** = Hadoop distributes file system, stores data for many different locations, creating a centralized place to store and process the data.
 - **Hadoop YARN** = Yet another resource negotiator, YARN is a resource allocator which allocates resources to run your jobs.
 Manages the resources on the computing cluster, knows what nodes are available, heartbeat which keeps the cluster going.
 YARN in a nut shell has a master (Resource Manager = job tracker) and workers (Node manager = task tracker).
 - **Hadoop MapReduce**, programming model which allows us to process the data across the cluster. *Maps* transform the data in parallel across the cluster, *reducers* aggregate the data together.
-- **Apache Pig** - no need to write Python, Java code, high level API with SQL-like syntaxes.
+- **Apache Pig** -serialization no need to write Python, Java code, high level API with SQL-like syntaxes.
 - **Apache Hive** - `SQL query` Apache Hive is a data warehouse software project built on top of Apache Hadoop for providing data query and analysis.
 Hive gives an SQL-like interface to query data stored in various databases and file systems that integrate with Hadoop.
 Used mostly to make an analysis or report.
 - **Ambari** - `Management and Monitoring`, sits on top of everything, tells info about Hadoop cluster, and visualize a cluster, how much resources I am using.
 Apache Ambari simplifies the management and monitoring of an Apache Hadoop cluster.
 - **Apache Spark** -  general framework for distributed computing that offers high performance for both batch and interactive processing, "alternative of MapReduce", very fast and effective, can handle SQL queries, handle streaming the data.
 Spark's data processing speeds are up to 100x faster than MapReduce.
 Because Spark processes and retains data in memory for subsequent steps. https://www.ibm.com/cloud/blog/hadoop-vs-spark